Doublevil/scbspeedrun/levels/any_sh/CORE/CORE8.md

 ## Risky strat

-`Time` **00:30.400** `Difficulty` ★★★★☆
+`Time` **00:26.100** `Difficulty` ★★★★★
 <details open>
   <summary>Click to show/hide the strat</summary>

   [![Strat animation](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/CORE/CORE8_RiskyStrat.webp)](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/CORE/CORE8_RiskyStrat.mp4?raw=true)

   **Notes**
+  - Very risky as a whole, but you can use only parts of the strat to improve your time a little bit.
-  - Not a too risky one either.
-The main difference is using the jump cart in the middle section to skip having to go up and hug some wall to refresh the voltage cart.
+  - Using the jump cart in the middle section allows us to skip having to go up and hug some wall to refresh the voltage cart.
+It shouldn't be too risky as long as you use the dash early.
 </details>

 ---